Based on "Antibiotic and Chemotherapy"

 - Minor risk of drug interactions

-- A major drawback of acyclovir is its low oral bioavailability due to low water solubility -- only 15-30% of an oral dose is absorbed.
+- The main weakness of acyclovir is its low oral bioavailability due to low water solubility -- only 15-30% of an oral dose is absorbed.
+Also, bioavailability decreases with increasing dose.
+Liquid formulation has lower oral bioavailability.

-- Inconvenient frequent dosing regimen (4-5 times) because the half-life is less than 4 hours.
+- Inconvenient frequent dosing regimen (4-5 times) because of the short half-life of less than 4 hours.

 - Risk of renal failure and nephrotoxicity12 due to crystallization of acyclovir sodium following parenteral administration.